flipacholas/Architecture-of-consoles/articles/game-boy-advance.Rmd.md

 Finally, everything is automatically mixed and output through the speaker/headphone jack.

-Even though the GBA has just two PCM channels, some games can magically play more than two concurrent samples.
+Even though the GBA only exhibits two PCM channels, you may notice that games magically play more than two samples concurrently.
 How is this possible?
-Well, while only having two channels may seem a bit weak on paper, the main CPU can use some of its cycles to provide both audio sequencing and mixing [@audio-programming] (that should give you an idea of how powerful the ARM7 is!).
-Furthermore, in the 'Operating System' section, you'll find out that the BIOS ROM included an audio sequencer!
+Well, while only having two channels may seem a bit weak on paper, the main CPU can lend some of its cycles to sequence and mix samples in a single channel [@audio-programming] (that should give you an idea of how powerful the ARM7TDMI is!).
+This wasn't an afterthought, however: in the 'Operating System' section, you will find that the **BIOS ROM already provides an audio sequencer** to assist developers with this task.

 ### Best of both worlds {.tabs-close}